kualta/site/posts/memetic-culture.md

 ![/images/memetic-culture/preview.png](/images/memetic-culture/preview.png)

-_big thanks to stratus and snats for proofreading this_

 ### Preamble
 Communities, including crypto, have long began to foster a sense of unity based on surface-level signals without sharing values or purpose.